smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 More details about the date and time fields are presented below, under Message Management Screens and Windows.
 When specifying dates and times, consider the following possible categories of qualification, and remember that these may be used in combination.

-- Start and End dates: One or both may be used.
+- **Start and End dates**: One or both may be used.
-- Start and End times: One or both may be used.
+- **Start and End times**: One or both may be used.
-- Linking times to dates: The date values and time values are used separately, unless the Link flag is set to 1=Link.
+- **Linking times to dates**: The date values and time values are used separately, unless the Link flag is set to 1=Link.
 Used separately, the dates and times can include or exclude time ranges.
 When the time fields are linked to the date fields, then these combined fields can only mark the start time stamp and or the end time stamp within which the message must have been generated, in order to   select a message for processing.
 The Start values or the End values can be used by themselves to mark just the effective start time stamp or the effective end time stamp.
 (Also refer to the table of field values under Screens and Windows for more information about  using dates and times.)
-- Effective DOW (day of week): Specifies which days of the week by the number of the day, where the first day of the week may be set in the Message Management Performance Parameters function (LSAM sub-menu 2, option 7).
+- **Effective DOW (day of week)**: Specifies which days of the week by the number of the day, where the first day of the week may be set in the Message Management Performance Parameters function (LSAM sub-menu 2, option 7).
-- Effective DOM (day of month): Specifies starting and ending days of each month, where both values may be the same to indicate a single day of the month, and the special value of 32 is used to indicate End Of Month regardless of the number of days in any given month.
+- **Effective DOM (day of month)**: Specifies starting and ending days of each month, where both values may be the same to indicate a single day of the month, and the special value of 32 is used to indicate End Of Month regardless of the number of days in any given month.
 It is also possible to specify just the start day or just the end day, to mark only the beginning or the end of an effective period within any given month.

-### Message Management Parameters --- Thresholds
+### Message Management Parameters -- Thresholds

 There is an optional threshold that may be assigned to a Message  Management Parameters record.
 The purpose of a threshold is to control when a Message Management Parameters record will be executed.
 This qualification happens only after the Parameters record has first matched the job and message profile fields, such as Job Name or Job User, and also after the Parameters record has passed any Compare Text or any date and time constraint.